mohwa/op-cordova/doc/preparing-iOS-framework.md

-# Why build iOS Framework
+# Building the iOS Framework
-This document explains the process to build, upload and reference the iOS framework for use in the cordova app.
-This procedure is part of mainaining the op-cordova plugin.
-We upload the framework containing the binary files, and add it to the pluin before installing the Cordova plugin in an app, by running the `prepare` script.
-By doing so, we save a lot of time and effort that would take to build the SDK from source, each time.
-If you are interested in building the iOS framework from source, and include it in the plugin yourself, you can also follow this doc.
+This document explains the process to build, upload and reference the iOS framework for use in this Cordova plugin.
+This procedure is part of mainaining the plugin, you dont need to do this if you are just using the plugin.
+We upload the framework containing the binary files, and add it to the pluin before installing the it in an app, by running the `prepare.sh` script.
+By doing so, we save a lot of time and effort that would take to build the SDK from source each time.

 ## Building the latest master
 You can either build using the later `dev-stable` branch or the `master` branch.